 Manage object data

-This page explains how to manage object data fields by object type.
+This page explains how to manage the object data fields by object type.

-Go to the "Object Types" page from the menu on the left.
-You get an overview of all object types that are already present in the system.
-These can be, for example, painting, print, book, deed, sculpture.
-For each kind of object type, you can set other topics with corresponding fields.
+Go to the "Object types" page via the menu on the left.
+You will receive an overview of all object types already present in the system.
+This could be, for example, a painting, print, book, deed or sculpture.
+For each type of object type you can set different topics with corresponding fields.

-By clicking on the + button you can add a new object type.
+By clicking the + button you can add a new object type.

-Behind each object type you will find buttons with which you can edit the object type, edit the underlying structure and delete the object type.
-Click on 'Edit structure' if you want to change the object data.
-On the left side you see the current structure of the object type and on the right side you see (if applicable) topics that are not (yet) linked to the relevant object type (you can read how to link these to the object type on the page "Manage Object Types").
-Click the name of a topic on the left.
+Behind each object type you will find buttons that allow you to edit the object type, edit the underlying structure and delete the object type.
+Click on 'Edit structure' if you want to adjust the object data.
+On the left side you will see the current structure of the object type and on the right side you will see (if applicable) topics that are not (yet) linked to the relevant object type (you can read how you can link these to the object type on the page 'Manage object types').
+Click on the name of a topic on the left.
 This expands and shows the input fields that belong to the subject.
 By clicking on the name of a subject you can link a term to the relevant 'predicate'.
 You can also edit or delete the field.
 Click on 'edit field'.
-You will automatically be taken to the page where you can rename the field, change the type of the field and change certain settings.
+You will be taken to the page where you can rename the field, change the type of the field and change certain settings.

-Change the type of entry fields / object data
+Change the type of input fields / object data

 If you want to change the type of a field, you can choose from the following options: